 In my book, Running Lean, I detailed several customer interviewing (Problem Interviews) and observation techniques for doing this.

 Since the book, though, I’ve taken the work further in my workshops and bootcamps to make it more practicable — incorporating the customer factory work, customer journey maps, and the jobs-to-be-done framework.

 Here’s an example of one of the deliverables from the early problem/solution fit stage:

-It’s a marked up customer journey map that details your customer’s current reality workflow.
-We can then extract several layers of insights and inject our solution into this diagram that feed directly into making a more compelling offer.
+It’s a marked-up customer journey map that details your customer’s current reality workflow.
+We can then extract several layers of insights and inject our solution into this diagram that feeds directly into making a more compelling offer.

 The job of the offer is acquiring customers i.e. turning unaware visitors into interested prospects.

-The 3 elements I shared above are what go into assembling an offer but you additionally need to understand how customers buy in order to deliver your offer.
+The three elements I shared above are what goes into assembling an offer, but you additionally need to understand how customers buy to deliver your offer.